8 lessons learned from Black Friday 2018

 Black Friday 2018 broke the record of purchases via smartphones.
 An increase of 79% brought the $2.1 billion shopping value.
 It was also more than one-third (33.5%) of the whole online shopping on this day (Source: Digital Commerce 360).

-Mobile version of the e-commerce is not a trend - it is a total must-have!
+Mobile version of e-commerce is not a trend - it is a total must-have!
 A mobile app is a good solution, but don’t forget about the responsive web design.
 Not everyone is eager to install an app; some users only want to shop once, especially when there’s a great deal.
 Everything, including payment, needs to run smoothly for shoppers to finalise the purchase.

 Black Friday and Mobile Sales.
 Source: Digital Commerce 360